Which TV to buy in 2021? A complete guide to choosing the best TV

 A television is one of those high-value items that nearly everybody, at some point in their lives, will invest in.
 That’s why the TV market is fiercely competitive, and one where new models appear at high speed, and technology improves at a dizzying pace.

 It’s also a market that can be hugely intimidating for buyers.
 With such a huge range in prices, and a truckload of indecipherable numbers, acronyms, marketing spiel and other jargon to contend with, it can be hard to know where to start.
-That’s why we’ve put together this comprehensive buying guide – it will guide you through everything you need to know about picking out the perfect TV.
+And it’s easy to go wrong – and if there’s one thing you don’t want, it’s to end up with the wrong TV, a high-cost product that should last you for years on end.
+That’s why we’ve put together this comprehensive buying guide – it will take you through everything you need to know about picking out the perfect TV.
 So if you want to watch Bridgerton in the full televisual glory it deserves, but your 10-year-old telly just isn’t cutting the mustard, fear not – we’ve got you covered.

 Jump to: